Yoga Exercises For Your Hands, Wrists & Fingers

 Research & Yoga

 Although relatively preliminary in nature, there has actually been a few research studies evaluating yoga as it relates to this area of the body.

 One such study aimed at collecting controlled observations of the effect of yoga on the hands of patients with osteoarthritis.
 The patients participated in an 8-week study.
 Furthermore, an instructor supervised the yoga techniques.
 In conclusion, the yoga group vs. the control group improved significantly in terms of pain during activity, tenderness, and finger range of motion (ROM).

 A randomized, single blind, controlled trial on yoga and it’s effectiveness on relieving symptoms of CPS, proved that yoga was more effective then interventions such as wrist splinting or no treatment at all.
 Some of the outcome measures included grip strength, pain intensity, and sleep disturbance.

-Repeat the process about 5 times.
+Repeat the process, 5 times.

-Extend your arms straight, with your palms facing inward.
-Bend your fingers in such a way that the fingertips touch the base of your finger joints.
+Another straightforward exercises, is the finger stretch.
+Firstly, extend your arms straight, with your palms facing inward.
+Then, bend your fingers in such a way that the fingertips touch the base of your finger joints.

 Repeat the process four times on each hand.